eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L02-Puppet with Azure/04-Manifest files.md

 Puppet uses a declarative file syntax to define state.
-It defines what the infrastructure state should be but not how it should be achieved, so you tell it you want to install a package, not how you want to install the package.
+In other words, it defines *what* the infrastructure state should be, but not *how* it should be achieved.
+You tell it you want to install a package, not how you want to install the package.

 ### Manifest files

-Configuration, or State, is defined in manifest files known as **Puppet Program** file.
+With Puppet, *Configuration*, or *State*, is defined in manifest files known as *Puppet Program* files.
 These files have the file extension `.pp`.
-It is these configuration files that determine the state of the application.
-Puppet program files have element which include:
+The Puppet Program are used to determine the state of an application.

+Puppet Program files include the following elements:

-- **class** -  a bucket to allow you put resources into.
-For example, we might have an *Apache* class with all the things required to run *Apache*, i.e. the package, the config file the running server and any users that need ot be created.
-That class then becomes an entity that we can ship around an use to compose other workflows.
+- *Class* define related resources according to their classification.
+For example, we might have an `Apache` class for all the things required to run `Apache`, i.e. the package, the config file, the running server, and any users that need to be created.
+That class then acts as an entity that we can ship around and reuse to compose other workflows.

-- resources - single elements of your configuration which you cna specify parameters for.
+- *Resource* is a single element of your configuration which you can specify parameters for, such as a user, a package, a file, etc.

-A **Module** is the collection of all the classes, resources and other elements of the Puppet program file into a single entity.
+- *Module* is the collection of all the classes, resources and other elements of the Puppet program file in a single entity.

+> :information_source: The main elements of a Puppet Program (PP) Manifest file are Class, Resource and Module.

 ### Sample Manifest file

-The following is a sample .pp file.
+The following is a sample `.pp` file.

-We can see the classes being defined, and within that, resources and package details.
+We can see the classes defined, and within that, resources and package details.

-The -> notation is an “ordering arrow”: it tells Puppet that it must apply the “left” resource before invoking the “right” resource.
-This allows us to specify order when necessary
+The `->` notation is an 'ordering arrow': it tells Puppet that it must apply the 'left' resource before invoking the 'right' resource.
+This allows us to specify order, when necessary.

 ```ruby